aosabook/500lines/crawler/chapter.md

 Satisfied with this exposition, we return to our original assignment: to write an async web crawler, using asyncio.

-### Coordinating Coroutines
+## Coordinating Coroutines

 We began by describing how we want our crawler to work.
 Now it is time to implement it with asyncio coroutines.

 Our crawler will fetch the first page, parse its links, and add them to a queue.
-After this it will fan out across the website, while obeying our constraints: we want some maximum number of workers to run, and no more.
+After this it fans out across the website, fetching pages concurrently.
+But to limit load on the client and server, we want some maximum number of workers to run, and no more.
 Whenever a worker finishes fetching a page, it should immediately pull the next link from the queue.
 We will pass through periods when there is not enough work to go around, so some workers must pause.
 But when a worker hits a page rich with new links, then the queue suddenly grows and any paused workers should wake and get cracking.
 Finally, our program must quit once its work is done.

 Imagine if the workers were threads.
 How would we express the crawler's algorithm?
 We could use a synchronized queue[^5] from the Python standard library.
 Each time an item is put in the queue, the queue increments its count of "tasks".
 Worker threads call `task_done` after completing work on an item.
 The main thread blocks on `Queue.join` until each item put in the queue is matched by a `task_done` call, then it exits.